alternetsoft/AlternetUI/Source/Integration/VisualStudio/Publish/readme.md

 The extension adds a new project type - **AlterNET UI Application** and a new project item type - **UIXML file**.
 It also provides UIXML IntelliSense and more.

+AlterNET UI Beta 2 represents a significant milestone towards releasing a production-ready cross-platform .NET UI framework for developing desktop applications on Windows, macOS and Linux.
+In this release we have implemented some major features, primarily adopted from WPF framework: Layout Engine, Dependency Properties, Data Binding, Keyboard and Mouse Input, Routed Events, and more.

 For more info, see [alternet-ui.com](https://alternet-ui.com).

 The AlterNET UI Project template added by the extension: